odahu/odahu-docs/source/gen_security.rst

 Policies
 ***********************

-ODAHU is distributed with build-in policies that are written on `Rego policy language`_.
+ODAHU is distributed with build-in policies that are written on `Rego policy language`_ and included into helm charts of appropriate services.

-`Role based access control`_ is implemented by default for next services:
+`Role based access control`_ is implemented by default for next services

-   - ODAHU feedback api
-   - ODAHU core api
+   - :ref:`API <comp_api:API>`
+   - :ref:`Feedback aggregator <comp_feedback:Feedback aggregator>`
-   - ODAHU deployed ML Models
+   - `ODAHU deployed ML Models`

-ODAHU API and feedback pods policies
+ODAHU API and Feedback aggregator policies
-""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""

 Overview
 ===================

+:ref:`API <comp_api:API>` and :ref:`Feedback aggregator <comp_feedback:Feedback aggregator>` are distributed
-ODAHU is distributed with a pre-defined set of OpenPolicyAgent_ policies.
+with a pre-defined set of OpenPolicyAgent_ policies.
 These policies implement  simple `Role based access control`_ (RBAC).

 Next features are implemented using `Rego policy language`_: